artsimboldo/clickWrite/README.md

 A sentence is syntactically inspired by a dependency model ala Tesniere [1], where verbs occupy the root position of a structure pointing to subordinated terms (nodes); namely a subject and a complement.
 The whole structure is called a stemma, from which each node can be instantiated independently to create a sentence using a mouse or a touch-based simple interface.
 Stemmata are transformed to predicates when asserted.

 Each node is associated to an anchor that could lead to possible words or syntactic roles.
 Menu navigation is declared through a semantic network I'm calling a "game", since it's inspired from Wittgenstein's language-games [2].
-A "game" is a graph data structure connecting idioms to represent a family of meanings regrouped towards a specific activity e.g. place cubes relatively to each other.
+A "game" is a semantic network connecting idioms to represent a family of meanings regrouped towards a specific activity e.g. place cubes relatively to each other.
 From games, we can deduce subordinated nodes to expand or detail the sentence from meaningful and syntactically correct new constituants.

 A simple colour schema describe possible anchors at a certain state of the sentence:
 - Blue anchor: no more sub-options available, the anchor is completed.